The Little Rascals (film): Production

-Bill Thomas Jr., son of the late Bill Thomas, who played the original Buckwheat, contacted the studio and was invited down to visit the set, but got the impression that the filmmakers did not want him or any of the surviving original cast members involved in any production capacity.
+Bill Thomas Jr., son of the late Billie "Buckwheat" Thomas, contacted the studio and was invited down to visit the set, but got the impression that the filmmakers did not want him or any of the surviving original cast members involved in any production capacity.
 The surviving cast members saw this as especially hurtful, in light of the fact that director Penelope Spheeris had previously made a point of including Buddy Ebsen, from the original Beverly Hillbillies, in her 1993 feature film adaptation of that series.
 Eugene Jackson, who played the original Pineapple from the silent Our Gang comedies, tried unsuccessfully to contact the studio to be a part of production, stated, "It's real cold.
 They have no respect for the old-timers.
 At least they could have recognized some of the living legends surviving from the first films."
 Filming took place from January 11, 1994 to April 6, 1994.

+An extended cut of the film has been shown with television airings on ABC Family (now Freeform).
+The cut extends the film by over four minutes.